 When Graham Martin joined the Peerpoint panel it was a way to continue developing his legal career while also pursuing a passion for painting, having studied at art school prior to his move into law.
-Graham is now on his fifth assignment, working on an in-house banking role within transactions.

 "Being a consultant allows me to take time off between contracts to focus on my art practice, which is centered on the aging estates and urban developments that occupy forgotten spaces on the fringes of the city.
 Consultancy is great because it gives such variety, and provides a unique insight into how different clients and teams operate.”